 After the integration is complete, test the payment process.

-- Create a new UE4 project.
+- Create a new Unity project.

-After installing the plug-in, launch demo maps from the
+After installing the asset, launch the

-Default values for demo maps:
+Default values for the

 - as an example